bigblind/GapiAutoBatcher/README.md

 ## npm commands

-Starts the karma test runner, watching the directory for changes.
+ - `npm test` - Starts the karma test runner, watching the directory for changes.
+ - `npm serve` - If you have python installed, this command starts a simple web server that serves this project.
+Google's javascript api's don't work in a html file on the `file://` protocol, so run this to view example.html
+ - `npm server` - alias of `npm serve`.